 My complete CV can be found here.

-Here is a list of some publications from the Kirchman lab.
+Here is a list of some recent publications from the Kirchman lab.

 See bottom of this page for information about Processes in Microbial Ecology, a textbook published in 2012 by Oxford University Press